ulfschneider/ulf.website/content/posts/journal/2020-07-19-we-are-building-a-house.md

 </figure>

 <figure>
-	<figcaption>Finally, on Friday afternoon there is a house with a roof.</figcaption>
+	<figcaption>Finally, on Friday afternoon, there is a house with a roof.
+Thankfully, the craftsmen didn´t leave until this part of the work was completed.</figcaption>
 <img class="w-100" src="/img/house/IMG_1936.jpg" alt="">
 </figure>